The Complete Packing List for Bali (+ FREE Travel Checklist)

 A question many people ask is: How safe is it to travel in Bali?
 The answer to that is, Bali is no more dangerous than most other places, in fact, your main concern when traveling in Bali is pickpockets and theft of valuable belongings.
 The following list has everything you need to ensure you don’t encounter those situations:

-This is super handy when you’re walking around tourist hotspots with cash and other small valuables – I recommend keeping these either stashed away in your hotel/airbnb, or stored securely on your body in a money belt.
+This is super handy when you’re walking around larger cities with cash and other small valuables – I recommend keeping these either stashed away in your hotel/airbnb, or stored securely on your body in a money belt.

 These have similar features as the anti-theft purses, the main zipper on these is in the back, making them impossible to open when you wear it on your back.
 Whether you decide on the cross-body bag or the backpack, it makes your daypack in the city slash-proof.
 This is really an extra-precautionary option, but will deter pickpockets and is great for peace of mind.